clubofcodes/node_practice/README.md

 - Listing of all products with other CRUD operations in product branch.
 Even remaining and sold out quantity of product.
 - User_role branch manages the login route for admin and customer.
 - Implementing orders related APIs in order branch.
-- FAV branch contains list of products added by user as a wishlist to buy later.
+- FAV branch contains managing and listing of products added by user as a wishlist to buy later.

 ## Features